 Is fasting healthy and is it an effective and safe way to lose weight?
 We discuss the benefits of fasting and the difference between the 5:2 and 16:8 fasting diets.

 If you’ve ever considered following a diet, make sure you have all the facts first.
-BBC Good Food and nutritional therapist Kerry Torrens take a closer look at intermittent fasting (IF) – what it is, the claims behind the headlines, and whether or not it's healthy...
+BBC Good Food and registered nutritionist Kerry Torrens take a closer look at intermittent fasting (IF) – what it is, the claims behind the headlines, and whether or not it's healthy...

 What is intermittent fasting (IF)?